 These photovoltaic cells convert the energy absorbed into electrical power, which is stored in rechargeable batteries contained in the solar-powered motion light device.

 The solar-powered motion light then draws on this stored energy to give light when it is dark.

-Solar panels are the reason why solar powered motion lights do not need to be connected to power lines, the energy is drawn from sunlight, provides all the electrical power needed to get the lights running throughout the night.
+Solar panels are the reason why solar powered motion lights do not need to be connected to power lines; the energy is drawn from sunlight, provides all the electrical power required to get the lights running throughout the night.